 Besides low taxes, there's another reason you choose to live here in Bedminster.
 Whether you can trace your roots here back to the American Revolution or just recently arrived, you probably love living in Bedminster because of its rural heritage and open spaces.
 Regardless of where you live in Bedminster, you can step outside your door and within a few minutes be in the bucolic countryside.
 It's what makes Bedminster unique, but also something we constantly need to fight to preserve.

-The local tax burden is shared by residents and businesses alike.
+The challenge of course is maintaining low taxes without bowing to overdevelopment.
+Remember, the local tax burden is shared by residents and businesses alike.
 A healthy local economy helps ease the load shouldered by our residents.

-What does a healthy and safe Bedminster not mean?
-Overdevelopment.
-When I ran three years ago, preserving Bedminster's small town feel was central to my campaign.
-I have very publicly taken stands against developers looking to circumvent our zoning.
+State imposed affordable housing mandates make this a challenge, and the threat of overdevelopment is constantly present.
+In the case of the latter, I have very publicly taken stands against developers looking to circumvent our zoning.
 Not only was I a constant presence at Land Use Board hearings prior to serving on the Township Committee, my feelings on this topic are well documented.
 You can read more about that here.

 My belief is that any new development needs to be appropriately sized and scaled to our community.
-I am excited about a bakery coming to Bedminster village, and our new local cidery is already a great success.
 While times are (always) changing, we can grow with the times without sacrificing our heritage or the health of our local economy.